arshinx/PUI-Labs/homework_4/README.md

 4. Add Styling, starting with images, then fonts, then colors.
 5. Verify if the composition and overall styling are as intended.
 6. Publish and document process/notes.

+#### External Sources used for guidance and support

+1. W3Schools (primary use as CSS and HTML documentation reference)
+2. StackOverflow (minimal use)